aeporreca/tree/README.md

 # tree
-Simple tree library for an introductory computer science course with Python code
+Simple (arbitrary arity) tree library in Python for an introductory computer science course with Python code